Kongo people: Slavery in the Kingdom of Kongo

 Modern scholars such as Estevam Thompson have shown that there is much confusion between the "original" Jagas, who left the land of Yaka on the eastern bank of the Kwango River and invaded Mbata and mbanza Kongo, and other later references to "Jaga warriors" roaming the interior of West Central Africa who were, indeed, different Mbangala groups.
 There are other scholars, such as Joseph Miller, that believed this 16th and 17th centuries' one-sided dehumanization of the African people was a fabrication and myth created by the missionaries and slave trading Portuguese to hide their abusive activities and intentions.

 The Jaga invasion caused an economic crisis in Kongo, resulting in people selling members of their own families, akin to the practice of debt slavery in ancient Rome.
 This weakened the Kingdom of Kongo from internal revolts and violence, caused by the raiding and capturing of slaves, for the Portuguese were called upon for military aid in exchange for a port at Luanda (modern-day Angola).
 Thus, after the defeat of the Jagas, the port city of Luanda was established in 1575, in cooperation with a Kongo noble family to facilitate their military presence, African operations and the slave trade thereof.

 From the 1570s, European traders began to arrive in large numbers, and the slave trade through the Kongo people's territory experienced a dramatic increase.
 After defeating the Jagas, Manikongo Alvaro I sold many of them as slaves to the Portuguese.
 However, as Kongo's military expansion declined in the early 17th century, its source of foreign slaves also decreased.
 Consequently, freeborn Kongolese enslaved in civil conflicts, rebellions, and as judicial punishments, became a new source of Kongo's slave export.
 This marked the beginning of the major expatriation of Bakongo people into the Atlantic Slave Trade.
 Actions such as disrespecting nobles and stealing from gardens could result in a freeborn Bakongo being enslaved.
 Furthermore, if several villagers were found guilty of a crime, the whole village was sometimes enslaved.
 Rebellions like the Soyo rebellion of 1641, in the reign of Manikongo Garcia II, caused the export of freeborn Kongolese.

 Over time, the Kongo-Portuguese relationship deteriorated, leading to three waves of wars between Kongo and Portuguese Angola.
 This caused many Kongo people to be enslaved.
 After a second truce, the Kingdom of Kongo and its people ended their cooperation with Portugal in the 1660s and, in 1646, a third Kongo-Portuguese war erupted.
 This escalated in the battle of Mbwila, in 1665, where the Manikongo, Antonio I, was killed.
 About five thousand of the Kongo army were killed, and many of the survivors were sold as slaves in the Americas, particularly Brazil.
-Bakongo people enslaved in the aftermath of this battle include Princess Alquantune, her son Ganga Zumba Ganga Zona, her daughter Sabina, four governors, various court officials, 95 workers, and 400 other aristocrats.
+Bakongo people enslaved in the aftermath of this battle include Princess Alquantune, her sons Ganga Zumba and Ganga Zona, her daughter Sabina, four governors, various court officials, 95 workers, and 400 other aristocrats.